 1. There Is A Lot To Choose From

 There are more than just a handful of VPN services out there so make sure you do your homework.
 First, decide what is most important to you and go from there.
 It is also important to keep in mind your location and the VPN server.
-For example, you’re gonna travel to mainland China, then what you need is a VPN service for Hong Kong.
+For example, you’re gonna travel to mainland China, then what you need is a VPN service for China.
 Again, the important thing to keep in mind is that not all VPNs are created equal.

 2. You Get What You Pay For

 Of course it’s always nice to save a buck here or there, but when it comes to VPN’s, it’s not suggested.
 There are free VPNs out there but in all reality, the only thing they have going for them is just that: they’re free.
 You wouldn’t trust a home security company offering free service to all of their clients would you?
 The same goes for VPN’s.
-In fact, by putting your safety in the hands of a free VPN service may just result in the very thing you are trying to avoid.
+In fact, by putting your safety in the hands of a free VPN service for China may just result in the very thing you are trying to avoid.

 3. Security Isn’t Always a VPN’s Top Concern